nymtech/docs/content/run-nym-nodes/mixnodes.md

 If you run into trouble, please ask for help in the channel **nymtech.friends#general** on [KeyBase](https://keybase.io).
 {{% /notice %}}

 Have a look at the saved configuration files to see more configuration options.

-### Set the ulimit and make a startup script
+### Set the ulimit

 {{% notice info %}}
-You must do the following or your node won't work properly in the testnet.
+You **must** do the following or your node won't work properly in the testnet.
 {{% /notice %}}

+**tl;dr:** Paste `DefaultLimitNOFILE=65535`  at the end of `/etc/systemd/system.conf` and reboot your machine.

+#### Longer explanation

 Linux machines limit how many open files a user is allowed to have.
 This is called a `ulimit`.

 `ulimit` is 1024 by default on most systems.
 It needs to be set higher, because mixnodes make and receive a lot of connections to other nodes.

+You will see a lot of info on the internet about how to check your `ulimit`.
+There is only one way that's actually reliable.
 With your node running, first find its process ID:

 ```
 ps aux | grep nym-mixnode